henninghall/react-native-date-picker/README.md

 ## Using Expo

-<a href="https://expo.dev/">Expo</a> is supported when using <a href="https://docs.expo.dev/clients/introduction/">a custom client</a>.
-Requires Expo SDK 42 or later.
+<a href="https://expo.dev/">Expo</a> is supported by creating <a href="https://docs.expo.dev/clients/introduction/">a custom client</a>.

-Create the custom client:
+1. Create the custom client:

 ```
 expo install react-native-date-picker expo-dev-client
 ```

-Build the app (locally or in cloud)
+2. Build the app (locally or in cloud)

 ```
 expo run:ios
 expo run:android
 eas build -p all --profile development
 ```

+If you're having troubles, read the <a href="https://expo.canny.io/feature-requests/p/react-native-date-picker">pinned comment here. </a>

 ## Minimal Example